antonjuulnaber/timewarp/README.md

 </p>

 ## Disclaimer
-Timewarp uses experimental CSS features that are currently under heavy development in browsers.
-While the app definetely works, expect it to be buggy, and make sure you're keeping your browser up to date.
-I hope that the features will be standardised before the end of this year, which would mean the app would also become stable by the end of the year.

-I use this app every day, and i don't really expect anyone else to use it.
-If anyone wants to use it, and want to provide feedback or request features, feel free to do so, i'll definetely look into it :)
+I mostly use this app as a testing ground for new ideas.
+If anyone wants to actually use it, and wants to provide feedback or request features, feel free to do so, I'll definetely look into it :)

 ## Building
 This repo only contains source files.
 In order to build the final project files, the repo must be build with node.js: